Introduction to PowerShell Rename-Item

 Following are the parameters for the PowerShell Rename-Item:

-- Path: Source path of the Item.
+- Path: Source path of the item.
 This path should be in a string format and must be identical.
-You can specify wildcard character (*) but path should resolve only one item instead of multiple items.
+You can specify wildcard character (*), but the path should resolve only one item instead of multiple items.

 - NewName: Destination file name.
-By default, it will take the same source path, when you explicitly specify different paths it will generate an error.
+By default, it will take the same source path; explicitly specifying different paths will generate an error.
 You cannot use a wildcard (*) character in a new name.
 It is possible to rename multiple files and extensions.

-- Force: Renames item name that cannot be changed.
-Files or folders which are read-only or hidden, this parameter allows them to rename forcefully.
-This parameter cannot change constant alias or the variable.
+- Force: Renames item names that cannot be changed.
+For files or folders which are read-only or hidden, this parameter allows them to rename forcefully.
+This parameter cannot change the constant alias or the variable.

 - PassThru: By default, Rename-Object doesn’t generate any output.
 This parameter allows the output to display in the console.

-- Whatif: This parameter is used to notify what operation going to perform if this command runs, without actually running the command.
+- Whatif: This parameter is used to notify what operation will perform if this command runs without actually running the command.

 - LiteralPath: This parameter also specifies the path of an item to rename.
 No characters are interpreted as wildcard characters.
-If the path includes the special character then they need to be enclosed in a single quotation so PowerShell will not interpret any character as escape sequences.
+If the path includes a unique character, they must be enclosed in a single quotation so PowerShell will not interpret any character as escape sequences.

 - Confirm: This parameter prompts the user before performing the rename operation on the item.